Skip to content

 Receiving Data

 TRacer receives data using MT63 audio signals over radio, just like it transmits them.
-The Receive tab in the app provides tools to monitor and manage received transmissions.
+Tap Receive in the bottom bar to open the Receive sheet, which provides tools to monitor and manage received transmissions.

 🎧 Live Monitoring